Documentation

 How can I improve my percentage?

 Make sure you collect grant IDs from authors via your submission system, or extract them from acknowledgement sections.
-Make sure you include them in your future Crossref deposits and add them to your existing content using our supplemental metadata upload method.
+Make sure you include them in your future Crossref deposits and add them to your existing records using our supplemental metadata upload method.

 Why is this important?